Fake-News-Capstone/fake_news_capstone/README.md

     - Vectorize

 - Explore data
-    - Identfy top 10 words in fake news and non-fake news articales.
+    - Identify top 10 words in fake news and real news articales.
-    - Comapre the propation of words that show up in fake news vs real news.
+    - Compare the proportion of words that show up in fake news vs real news.
-    - Generate bigrams and trigrams to vizualize two to three word sequences and their relationships to fake or real news.
+    - Generate bigrams and trigrams to visualize two to three word sequences and their relationships to fake or real news.
-    - Generate single word, bigram, trigram, word clouds to vizualize reiterations for specifc words and word sequences.
+    - Generate single word, bigram, trigram, word clouds to vizualize reiterations for specific words and word sequences.
-    - Calcaute TF, IDF, TF-IDF.
+    - Calculate TF, IDF, TF-IDF.
     - Create a final explore.py with helper fucntions

 - Feature Engineering (after MVP)